orka.memory_logger module

 Data Persistence

-Stores data in Redis streams or Kafka topics for reliability and durability
+Stores data in Redis streams with reliability and durability

 Serialization